fot/glimmondb/docs/index.rst

 the ``sqlite3`` package is required.
 This database should also be accessible outside of Python using any standard method of accessing an SQLite 3 file.

+These examples assume you are working in the directory where a copy of the ``glimmondb.sqlite3`` file exists.
+Otherwise you will need to incorporate the correct path into the filename.

 Query the most recent (maximum) version of G_LIMMON added to the database::